typelevel/cats/_tut/applicative.md

 ## Applicative Functors & Monads

-Applicative functors are a generalization of Monads thus allowing to express effectful computations into a pure functional way.
+Applicative functors are a generalization of monads thus allowing to express effectful computations into a pure functional way.

 Applicative functors are generally preferred to monads when the structure